getsentry/sentry-javascript/docs/integrations/electron.rst

 ~~~~~~~~~~~~~~~~~

 The wizard should create a file called ``sentry-symbols.js`` which takes care of uploading
 debug symbols to Sentry.
-Note that this is only necessary only whenever you update your
+Note that this is only necessary whenever you update your
 version of electron.
 It usually takes quiet a while because it downloads debug symbols
-of electron and uploads the to Sentry so we can symbolicate your native crashes.
+of electron and uploads them to Sentry so we can symbolicate your native crashes.
 You can always execute the script by calling:

 .. code-block:: sh